jarvistamara/phase-1-challenge-interacting-with-the-dom/README.md

 If you open up index.html in the browser, you'll find a small application.
 It has a few features:

-* A Counter that increases by 1 each second
+* A element that increases by 1 each second
-* Plus and Minus buttons that increment or decrement the counter
+* Plus and Minus buttons that increment or decrement the element
 * A 'like' button (❤️) that adds a 'like' for the number that is currently displayed by the timer
 * A comment box that adds comments when submitted